aspose-cells/Aspose.Cells-Doc-md/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 22.4

+* Enhanced options to control blank cells for exporting CSV.
+* Support complicated split and update of conditional formatting for insert/delete operations

 ## Aspose.Cells for .NET 22.3

 * Support to re-calculate cells which depend on defined name when the defined name is changed and workbook's calculation chain is enabled.